natanbs/Jenkins-Terraform/README.md

 For this post you could use the free AWS account.
 The EC2s are created with the free t2.micro servers.

 Requirements:
-Terraform, Jenkins and AWS basic knowledge.
+Terraform, Jenkins and AWS basic knowledge.<br>
-<a href="https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html">AWS credentials</a>
+<a href="https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html">AWS credentials</a><br>
 AWS cli
 Terraform cli
 Jenkins plugins: